 Once, I presented to a group of doctors on medical massage and mentioned the importance of medical massage treatment in cases of sciatic nerve neuralgia.
 I also pointed out that in many cases, herniation of the intervertebral disc does not play the main cause for this difficult pathology.
 One of the young doctors who attended my presentation said to me “According to you, many spinal surgeries are performed unnecessarily,” to which I replied, “This is true.”
 This young doctor asked me the following question: “How can I explain that after surgery this terrible irradiating pain to the extremities disappeared?”
 I replied, “Under total anesthesia, all muscles drop any tension they were holding.
 Thus, if the cause of this neurological picture was over-tensed piriformis muscles, the post-anesthesia patient experiences immediate relief from the shooting pain to the lower extremities.
 Massage therapy procedure in cases of sciatic neuralgia is directed at reducing the tension in piriformis muscles, which in turn will impinge/compress nerve less, as well as to eliminate trigger points that possibly can be developed on the pathways of sciatica nerve and branches.
 The protocol of massage therapy that I offer you was initially developed and proposed by professor Popelansky, MD.
 As I mentioned before, spondylosis, including degenerative disc disease, herniation of disc, spondyloarthritis, etc, can irritate the spinal nerves and cause reflexively increased tension in piriformis muscles and others.
 Therefore, it is very important to start treatment of sciatica neuralgia from the lumbar spine area, sacro-iliac crest region.
 The proposed segment-reflex massage will not only cause reduction of tension in the piriformis muscles before we even begin working on them, but also will increase arterial blood supply to the region.
 It is very important to place a pillow under the stomach of the client (as he/she lays face down).
 Pillow should be located on the projection and level of lumbar spine to prevent hyperextension and possible protective contraction phenomenon of the muscles at the time of applying moderate pressure on the lumbar spine region.

-The entire sciatic nerve neuralgia protocol is featured on the instructional DVD #1
+The entire sciatic nerve neuralgia protocol is featured on the instructional medical massage educational video #1